-Drop-in testing is available at the Borger, Dalhart, and Perryton sites as space allows.
-However, students are encouraged to make appointments for testing whenever possible.
-No tests will begin after 2:00 pm (1:00 pm during May, June, and July) to ensure that students have adequate time to complete all applicable sections.
-There is no additional cost for drop-in testing, and regular TSI rates will apply.
+TSI Testing Drop-in testing (no appointment necessary) is available throughout the month of August, in January prior to the spring semester, and multiple days during the summer.
+Students may also make appointments for testing on other dates by contacting Student Central at (806) 457-4200, ext.
+844 or ext.
+742. No tests will begin after 3:00 pm (2:00 pm during May, June, and July) to ensure that students have adequate testing time.
 GED testing is administered at various times throughout the year at Borger, Dalhart, and Perryton sites.
 To register for the GED, go to https://ged.com/.
 After creating an account, search this site for testing locations and available dates.